Asabeneh/30-Days-Of-Python/15_Day/15_python_type_error.md

 >>>
 ```

-In the above example, python raised an _IndexError_ because the list has only 0 to 4 indexes, so it was out of range.
+In the example above, python raised an _IndexError_, because the list has only indexes from 0 to 4 , so it was out of range.

 ### ModuleNotFoundError